TritonVM/triton-vm/specification/arithmetization.md

 **Relations to Other Tables**

-1. A pair of evaluation arguments establishe that the symbols read by the processor as input, or written as output, correspond with the symbols listed in the corresponding I/O Table.
+1. A pair of evaluation arguments establish that the symbols read by the [processor](#processor-table) as input, or written as output, correspond with the symbols listed in the corresponding I/O Table.

 ### Hash Coprocessor Table

 The processor has 16 auxiliary registers.
 The instruction `xlix` applies the Rescue-XLIX permutation to them in one cycle.
 What happens in the background is that the auxiliary registers are copied to the hash coprocessor, which then runs 7 the rounds of the Rescue-XLIX, and then copies the 16 values back.
-This single-cycle hashing instruction is enabled by a Hash Table of 17 columns -- one extra to indicate round index.
+This single-cycle hashing instruction is enabled by a Hash Table of 17 columns – one extra to indicate round index.

 **Boundary Constraints**